Unintended consequences of breast augmentation may affect athletic performance

 My knee doesn’t fit under my chest…

-While practising yoga, I was going from down dog into a low lunge, a maneuver nearly identical to a slow motion pop-up.
+While practicing yoga, I was going from down dog into a low lunge, a maneuver nearly identical to a slow-motion pop-up.
 Instead of bringing my knee straight through from back to front, I was swinging it slightly out to the side, avoiding my breasts.

 I was missing about two inches of clearance between my knee and my chest.
 Given the extra space I would be able to bring my knee straight forward.
 Without the necessary space, I had to compensate by swinging my knee wide and rounding my back for a little extra room.

 There are plenty of large chested surfers out there, but my implants don’t swing like natural breast might.
 And on my particular frame, they seem to be in the way of my pop up.

 My breast augmentation seems to be in my way